qthuang/cs523_sum2022/README.md

 Google Colab has all of the requirements installed (except scipy==1.2.1, but we have wrote this in the first cell of each ipynb file)

-## To download the DataSet:
+## To download the DataSet(if you running code on colab, please ignore this.):

+GitHub does not allow size of one file over 25MB.
+If you running on colab, the dataset fer2013 has already in the right place

 Link: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data?select=example_submission.csv

+After downLoad the dataset zip file "fer2013.tar.gz", extract the csv file "fer2013.csv"

-After downLoad the dataset, copy the csv file inside the ".../face_classification/src/dataset/fer2013" folder.
+copy the csv file inside the ".../face_classification/src/dataset/fer2013" folder.

 It is necessary to do this before you run the code.